textadventures/squiffy/sections-passages.md

 You can format text using [Markdown](http://daringfireball.net/projects/markdown/syntax), and also use HTML.

-To create interactive stories, we'll need to add some links.
+To create interactive stories, you'll need to add some links.
 There are two types of text block you can use in Squiffy:

 - **Sections** are the main units of text.
 - **Passages** are smaller units which exist within sections.